gaapjes/geotag-photo-viewer/README.md

 Reads the 'geotags.csv' in program root directory.
 For every line a position marker is created at the saved coordinates.
 Every position marker containing a popup in which the corresponding image is embedded.

 ## route '/image/<id>'
-serves full version of the image when clicked upon.
+serves full version of the image when requested.